MengRao/tcpshm/doc/interface.md

     // delay of heartbeat msg after the last tcp msg send time, measured in user provided timestamp static const int64_t HeartBeatInverval = 3;

-    // user defined data in LoginMsg
-    using LoginUserData = char;
+    // user defined data in LoginMsg, take care of the endian using LoginUserData = char;
-    // user defined data in LoginRspMsg
-    using LoginRspUserData = char;
+    // user defined data in LoginRspMsg, take care of the endian using LoginRspUserData = char;
     // user defined data in TcpShmConnection class using ConnectionUserData = char;